Tesla Model 3 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Tesla Model 3 are $1,588 a year including full coverage.
-Comprehensive insurance costs on average $344, collision costs $724, and liability coverage costs $384.
-Buying just liability costs as little as $432 a year, with insurance for high-risk drivers costing $3,470 or more.
-Teens pay the highest rates at $5,792 a year or more.
+The average insurance rates for a Tesla Model 3 are $1,588 a year for full coverage.
+Comprehensive costs around $344, collision insurance costs $724, and liability coverage costs around $384.
+A liability-only policy costs as low as $432 a year, and high-risk insurance costs around $3,470.
+Teen drivers cost the most to insure at up to $5,792 a year.

 Average premium for full coverage: $1,588

-Prices include $500 policy deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for different Model 3 trim levels.
+Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all states and for different Model 3 trim levels.

-For a driver in their 40's, Tesla Model 3 insurance prices go from as low as $432 for just liability insurance to a much higher rate of $3,470 for a policy for a high-risk driver.
+Using a 40-year-old driver as an example, Tesla Model 3 insurance rates range from the low end price of $432 for just the minimum liability insurance to a much higher rate of $3,470 for a driver required to buy high-risk insurance.

-The ranges above highlight why anyone shopping for car insurance should compare rates based on a specific location and risk profile, rather than using averaged prices.
+The examples above show why anyone shopping for car insurance should compare prices for a specific zip code, rather than using price averages.

 Use the form below to get customized rates for your location.